INSaFLU/insaflu_docs/docs/uploading_data.rst

 .. note::
 	**How to merge several ONT fastq/fastq.gz files into a single ONT fastq/fastq.gz on "Windows":**

-	- Download one of these files from here https://github.com/INSaFLU/INSaFLU/tree/master/files_helpful:
+	1. Download one of these files:

-	**concat_fastq.bat** (for fastq files)
+	- **concat_fastq.bat** https://github.com/INSaFLU/INSaFLU/raw/master/files_helpful/concat_fastq.bat (for fastq files)

-	**concat_fastqgz.bat** (for fastq.gz)
+	- **concat_fastqgz.bat** https://github.com/INSaFLU/INSaFLU/raw/master/files_helpful/concat_fastqgz.bat (for fastq.gz)

-	- Create a folder where you only put the fastq/fastq.gz you wish to concatenate
+	2. Create a folder where you only put the fastq/fastq.gz you wish to concatenate
-	- Copy&paste the adequate “.bat” file (whether you have fastq or fastq.gz) to the same folder and double-click on the “.bat” file
+	3. Copy&paste the adequate “.bat” file (whether you have fastq or fastq.gz) to the same folder and double-click on the “.bat” file

-	This will automatically create a single file named “concat.fastq.gz” (or “concat.fastq”) inside the same folder.
+	This will automatically **create a single file named “concat.fastq.gz” (or “concat.fastq”)** inside the same folder.
 You can then rename this file as needed.
 (Note that this will not eliminate or change the original fastq inside the folder.)

 A. Go to *Samples* menu and choose *Add Sample metadata* ........................................................